DICE-UNC/indexing/README.md

     postProcForPut

-This will prevent databook rules from overriding PEP rules defined in core.

-Then, add call to the databook rules from used defined PEP rules.
+Add call to the databook rules from used defined PEP rules.
 For example, if you have a rule

     acPostProcForPut {
         ...